dbltnk/cop-reader/README.md

 - [x] Glossary hover is not visible on mobile devices
 - [~] Dark mode is not working on mobile devices
 - [ ] KPI boxes are too wide on tablets (<760px)
+- [ ] Glossary hover does not work on touch screen laptops, the "hot keys" box is accidentally removed as well (check for mouse instead?)
+- [ ] Recital header numbers missing on the summary ones
+- [ ] Underline for glossary item vertically too far away on small screen
 ## Unsorted notes:
 - [ ] Longer lines
 - [~] Collapsable shortcuts, see more ToC